 Install CLI

 Install the Elements CLI to your system.
-This will add the nve command to your path and provide several helpful commands for working with Elements.
+This creates a canonical executable path and adds the nve command to your path when possible.

-MacOS / Linux Windows CMD NodeJS
+macOS / Linux Windows PowerShell NodeJS

 Add Skills To A Project